forumpay/woocommerce-payment-gateway-plugin/README.md

 5. **API Secret**
    *Important:* never share it to anyone!
    Think of it as a password.
-   API Secret consists of two parts: the first one will be displayed in your profile.
-   The second part will be sent to your e-mail.
+   API Secret consists of two parts.
+When generated in [ForumPay dashboard](https://dashboard.forumpay.com/pay/userPaymentGateway.api_settings), the first one will be displayed in your profile, while the second part will be sent to your e-mail.
+You need to enter both parts here (one after the other).

 Don't forget to click *Save changes* button after the settings are filled in.